CatalogueOfLife/backend/dao/src/main/resources/life/catalogue/db/dbschema.md

 #### 2020-04-17 remove cascading delete from taxon.parent_id

-It is required to run the `ExecByPartition --sql` command using the following sql template in order to update all existing name_usage partitions:
+It is required to run the `execSql --sql` command using the following sql template in order to update all existing name_usage partitions:
 ```
 ALTER TABLE name_usage_{KEY} DROP CONSTRAINT name_usage_{KEY}_parent_id_fk,